isabella232/uport-ios-demo/README.md

 2. This script works, but some say it's error prone.
 In case you encounter issues with submitting your app to Apple, try [this](https://github.com/lvillani/carthage-copy-frameworks).
 3. Without this step or if you make a mistake (e.g. a typo in one of the *Input Files*), the app builds.
 But it fails to run and Xcode prints an error that looks like:
 `dyld: Library not loaded: @rpath/UPort.framework/UPort Referenced from: .../uPortDemo.app/uPortDemo Reason: image not found`

+For more general details have a look at the [Carthage documentation](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

 ## License